weeksdev/global-controller/README.md

 A simple small js library for creating global event handling for your rich internet applications

 ##YAJL, Yet another javascript library!?
 Why?
 I was sick of reregistering event listeners every time I recreated or destroyed a dom element.

-What if I could just declare the #id->click event listener once.
-This simple small library makes that possible.
+What if I could just declare the `#id`->`click` event listener once?

+This simple & small library makes that possible.

 Additionally, you may have a need for hash routes in your application those are also covered with this library in your controller.

 ##How do i use this?
 firstly you can use bower to install global-controller: